How To Join MBBA

 - Tourism Industry Coalition of Michigan

-… To form a lobbying force that has accomplished:
+… To form a lobbying force that has accomplished and fought for:

 - Post-Labor Day school start as state law

-- Ever-increasing funding of the Pure Michigan campaign that brings so many visitors to Michigan
+- Funding of the Pure Michigan campaign that brings so many visitors to Michigan

 - Revised gift certificate laws that let you reap your rightful return